HumeAI/CalHacks/README.md

 ## Sample Projects

-The projects in this repo are for you to use as samples to build your project.
-Visit the `#built-with-hume` channel in the Community section of our [Discord Server](https://discord.com/invite/WPRSugvAm6) for more examples to reference!
+The projects in this repo are for you to use as references to build your project.
+Visit the `#built-with-hume` channel in the Community section of our [Discord Server](https://discord.com/invite/WPRSugvAm6) for more reference code!

 **Python**